One Day in Medellin Itinerary – What to do in Medellin, Colombia

 Guatape

 Located just two hours away by bus is the stunning Guatape.
-You will see the massive rock that has the elevation of 2,135 meters and you can take the steps to the 360 platforms at the top for some spectacular views and of course that perfect Instagram photo.
+You will see the massive rock that has an elevation of 2,135 meters and you can take the steps to the 360 platforms at the top for some spectacular views and of course that perfect Instagram photo.
 The view is of the lakes and a number of small islands and you can enjoy lunch while looking at this natural wonder.

 Book the tour here